niermann/holoaverage/tests/README.txt

-The tests require the example data to be present in the
+The tests in test_example.py require the example data to be present in the

     example/GaN_holographic_focal_series